Nicolas-Puccio/caravaneer-2/README.md

 This repository contains a modified version of [Caravaneer 2](https://store.steampowered.com/app/1500820/Caravaneer_2/), and a folder structure that allows for a quick BULK IMPORT using JPEXS, it is recommended to edit the code on a separate IDE like VS CODE rather than inside JPEXS

-## Changes
+## Combat Changes

-1. **Caravan members don't die**: Caravan members are now immortal and won't die in combat.
+- **Mercenaries don't die**: Mercenaries are now immortal and won't die in combat.
 Mission companions can still die and missions can be failed, main character can die as well.

-2. **Post-combat health**: After combat, all caravan members heal to at least 10% HP, ensuring good walking speed after fights.
+- **Heal after combat**: All caravan members heal to at least 20% HP, ensuring good walking speed and cargo after fights.

-3. **AI battles**: Can choose between fully automated battles, or only automate your mercenaries.
+- **AI battles**: Let AI control your mercenaries or your main character.

-4. **Increased starting stats**: Main character now has 80 stat points to distribute during character creation, with each stat capped at 20 points.

-5. **UMi alpha for sale**: Buy more UMI Alphas at Qubba's transport shop.

-6. **Less entities during fights**: Slaves and transport are removed from the fight, to improve performance, and make the battles faster.
+- **Less entities during fights**: Slaves and transport removed from the battlefield, improving performance and making battles faster.

-7. **More and better mercenaries available in towns**: Added +1 to the amount of mercenary in a town, mercenaries won't spawn with agi/str below 4.

-8. **Smaller battle fields**: halved how much battle field size scales with weapon skill, and reduced min size when using melee weapons.
+- **Smaller battlefield**: Halved how much battlefield size scales with weapon skill, and reduced minimum size.

+- **Infinite ammo**: all units in the battlefield have infinite ammo.

+- **Line formation**: Spawns characters in a straight line.

+- **Quality of life**: Set walk speed to fast, and center screen to disabled by default.

+## Town, Economy, and Trade

-9. **Fix starving towns due to forage deficit**: Some towns did not expand forage industry properly which caused a deficit in food production and expensive food prices.
+- **Fix starving towns**: Some towns did not expand forage industry properly which caused a deficit in food production and expensive food prices.

-10. **Fix town industries not expanding**: towns need less unemployed people to start upgrading industries other than water.
+- **Fix town industries not expanding**: towns need less unemployed people to start upgrading industries other than water.

-11. **Fix chained industries**: Industries will produce if consumption is satisfied by another industry, regardless of storage space.
+- **Fix chained industries**: Industries will produce if consumption is satisfied by another industry, regardless of storage space.

-12. **Enabled Crowdfunder DLC**: DLC with weapon that shoots money ([Install Instructions](#Installation)).
+- **UMi alpha for sale**: Buy more UMI Alphas at Qubba's transport shop.

+- **Expand water industry**: Allows you to expand all natural resource industries.

+- **CanBreakEconomy & finishedTheGame variables set**: Allows you to buy industries that otherwise wouldn't be for sale.

-13. **More industries available on towns**: Forage and breeding industries available to be started at all towns.
+- **More industries available on towns**: Forage and breeding industries available to be started at all towns.

-14. **CanBreakEconomy = true**: Base game only allows such option once the game is completed, set true by default.
+- **More and better mercenaries available for hire**: Added +1 to the amount of mercenaries in a town, mercenaries won't spawn with agi/str below 4.

-15. **Create new towns**: Work in progress (press the RED BUTTON while on the map mode).
+- **Create new towns**: Work in progress (press the RED BUTTON while on the map mode).

-16. **Mod Menu**: Easily enable and disable features.

-17. **Expand water industry**: Allows you to expand all natural resource industries.

-18. **Infinite ammo**: Infinite ammo during combat.

-### Quality of Life
+- **Quality of life**
+	- Town UI
+		- Displays town money.

+	- Industries UI
+		- Add estimation of consumption expences, and profit.
+		- "Your industries" tab displays unemployed requirement for town industries growth.

 	- Trade Window
 		- Right clic on side scrolls will quickly take all items.
 		- Add display of water/food needed, considering water % from food.
 		- Auto select amount of water/food required for travel.
 		- Reduced size of item image to fit more items on the side scrolls.
 		- Visual indicator of high sell price, can be set on [the prices file](#Instructions).
 		- Displays item's ID for using in prices file and modding.
 		- Displays partner's money.
 		- Move undesired items to the bottom of the trade window.

-- Industries UI
+## Other Changes

+- **Mod Menu**: Easily enable and disable features from the main menu.

+- **Increased starting stats**: Main character now has 80 stat points to distribute during character creation, with each stat capped at 20 points.

+- **Enabled Crowdfunder DLC**: DLC with weapon that shoots money ([Install Instructions](#Installation)).

-	- Add estimation of consumption expences, and profit.
+- **Quality of life**
-	- "Your industries" tab displays unemployed requirement for town industries growth.

-- Town UI
-	- Displays town money.

 	- Navigation Screen
 		- Auto invert when selecting GO.

 	- Silos and Kevin's house moved slightly off the main road.

-- Animals spawn not too young and not too old.
+	- Animals no longer spawn as extremely young or elderly.

 	- Disabled fullscreen (scaling is broken and looks ugly).

-- Set walk speed to fast and center screen to disabled by default.

-- Spawns characters in a straight line during combat

-- Cheat start with a testing character, call it "PuccioTest".

-- Cheat that allows you to see other caravan's hidden cargo (breaks the game)

 ## Installation